hy-tira/spring-2024/lista-lisaaminen.md

     numbers.append(1)
 ```

 The code uses the function `sys.getsizeof` that returns the memory used by the given object in bytes.
 The code creates an empty list and then adds elements to the list one at a time.
-Whenever the memory usage changes, the code prints out the length and memmory use of the list.
+Whenever the memory usage changes, the code prints out the length and memory use of the list.

 In the test computer (CPython 3.10.6), the code prints: